jqnpm/jq-dry/README.md

 [ 0, 1 ] | DRY::repeat(5; [ .[1], ( .[0] + .[1] ) ] ) | .[0]    # 5
 [ 0, 1 ] | DRY::repeat(6; [ .[1], ( .[0] + .[1] ) ] ) | .[0]    # 8

-# Or the equivalent function:
+# Or the equivalent function and iteration:
 def fib($n):
 	[ 0, 1 ]
 	| DRY::repeat(